qaraluch/qt-fotoMgmt/README.md

 * `qt-cu-presort` - preliminary renaming photos
 * `qt-tool-normalizeName` - normalize photos date in the name in the cwd.
                             Normalize form cwd.
 Rename in place.
+                            --path <customPath> - pass in different path to working dir

 ## License